-John is an effective and pragmatic energy attorney who represents clients on transactional matters in the upstream oil and gas, downstream energy and petrochemical EPC, and power production EPC industries.
+John represents clients on matters in alternative energy, upstream and midstream oil and gas, downstream energy and petrochemical EPC, and power production industries.
 He has extensive experience drafting and negotiating all manner of engineering and construction related agreements through the EPC project cycle, including non-disclosure, technology disclosure and licensing, joint pursuit and joint venture, turnkey EPC, project finance accommodation, and supply chain contracts for all sizes of EPC energy projects.
-John also advises his clients on EPC licensing, bonding, credit, and insurance facilities, as well as upstream oil and gas contracts, including lease agreements, purchase and sale agreements, joint operating agreements, drilling contracts, master service, charter and supply agreements, and decommissioning service agreements.
+John also advises his clients on energy licensing, bonding, credit, and insurance facilities, as well as corporate qualifications, state and federal regulation, federal contracting and Davis Bacon Act compliance, ESG assessment, and low-carbon fuel incentives.

 - Served as Secretary and subsequently as a Director of an international engineering and construction company’s Board of Directors, and managed domestic and international contractor and engineering licensing, corporate business qualification, and corporate and project insurance programs.

 - Dominion Cove Point LNG Plant, 2012-2018: acted as lead counsel for partner in joint venture performing front-end engineering and design (FEED) and engineering, procurement, and construction (EPC) services for only the second large-scale LNG export terminal constructed in the Lower 48 US states, an approximately $4 billion EPC development of a liquefied natural gas export facility located on the Chesapeake Bay in Lusby, Maryland, with capacity of an estimated (5.25) five million 250 thousand tonnes per annum producing in 2018.